·

 6 ChatGPT Prompt Strategies That Actually Work

 Now for the good stuff.
 These six prompt strategies force ChatGPT to produce output that's dramatically harder to detect.
-Each one works differently, and you can combine them for even better results.
-We tested each strategy against Turnitin, GPTZero, and Originality.ai to verify the difference.
+Each one targets a different weakness in how AI defaults to writing, and they stack: combine 2-3 of them and the gains compound.
+We tested every strategy against Turnitin, GPTZero, and Originality.ai to verify the difference.

 GPT-5 vs Claude vs Gemini: Which Model Writes Better Essays?